EnrightLab/Courses-and-Practicals/EMBO_Greece_2017/miR_210_Experiment/mini_mapping/README.md

 We have made a simple test with only Chromosome 22 and 400k reads on your machines

-We will open a terminal and change to the practical folder on your desktop
+We will open a terminal and change to the practical folder on your desktop.
+We will also add the paths to the programs we will be using **hisat2** and **htseq-count**.

 ```
-cd ~/Desktop/mapping_practical
+cd ~/Desktop/course_data/mir210_mapping/

+export PATH={$PATH}:/BGA2017/hisat2-2.1.0/:/BGA2017/hisat2-2.1.0/:/BGA2017/anaconda2/bin:/BGA2017/samtools-1.4.1/bin/

 ```

 ## Commonly used assembly and transcriptome analysis tools